DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 char *ptr = &str;
 ```

-A string can be stored in a `char array`, it can be represented by a string constant in double quotation marks, and it can
+A string can be stored in a <code>char array</code> , it can be represented by a string constant in double quotation marks, and it can
 be represented by a pointer pointing to the first character of a string.
 </details>

 <!-- -------------------------------------------- -->
 <details><summary>
-8. Write a function that has this prototype:
+08. Write a function that has this prototype:

 ```cpp
 int replace(char * str, char c1, char c2);